nvimdev/guard.nvim/README.md

 ```

 - Use `GuardFmt` to manually call format, when there is a visual selection only the selection is formatted.
-- Use `GuardDisable` to disable auto format, you can also disable for certain filetypes or buffers by using `GuardDisable lua` or `GuardDisable 1` (0 for current buffer)
+- Use `GuardDisable` disables auto format for the current buffer, you can also `GuardDisable lua` or `GuardDisable 16` (the buffer number)
 - Use `GuardEnable` to re-enable auto format, usage is the same as `GuardDisable`

 ### Builtin tools